 Drug tests are used to identify the presence of certain substances and medications in the body.
 Unfortunately, drug test results are not 100% accurate, and false positives may occur.
 “False positives” are when drug tests flag a medication or substance you do not actually take.
 Sometimes, these are caused by lab errors, but certain medications have also been known to trigger fictitious positive results.

 When drug tests incorrectly mark people positive for drugs they have not taken, they could face severe, unwarranted consequences.
-If you or someone you care about is facing penalties for erroneous drug test results, an Aron Law Firm criminal defense attorney may defend your case by providing irrefutable evidence that a medication you were taking has skewed your drug test results.
+If you or someone you care about is facing penalties for erroneous drug test results, an Aron Law Firm Santa Barbara criminal defense lawyer may defend your case by providing irrefutable evidence that a medication you were taking has skewed your drug test results.

 Could Your Medication Be the Reason You Failed a Drug Test?